PAY RANGE: N20

 PUBLIC INTEGRITY COMPLIANCE SERVICES SUPERVISOR

 This is specialized administrative supervisory work implementing and overseeing the provision of services and systems for compliance with lobbying, campaign finance, financial disclosure and other public integrity laws for the Board of Ethics.
 The employee in this class directs, through subordinate Public Integrity Compliance Specialists, the review and audit of campaign finance, financial disclosure and lobbying reports and the receipt and processing of registrations and expense reports.
-Of significance to the work is designing, developing and administering the online ethics training content and implementing and administering the City’s online electronic lobbying filing system for registration and reporting.
+Of significance to the work is designing, developing and administering the online ethics training content and administering the City’s online electronic lobbying filing system for registration and reporting.
 Work is performed under the general supervision of an administrative supervisor.

 ALLOCATING FACTORS: (The following factors must be met in order for a position to be allocated to this class.)